krithiksharan13/Quantium-Virtual-Internship/README.md

 Packages: pandas, matplotlib, mlxtend, datetime, sklearn, scipy

 ## Project Overview and Task Insights
-This virtual experience program involves analysing chip purchases at supermarkets.
-The aim of this project was to evaluate different customers' purchasing behaviours and the performance of trial stores with a new layout to provide insights of customer preferences to the client and a recommendation of whether the trial has been successful.
+This virtual experience program focuses on analyzing chip purchases at supermarkets.
+The project's goal was to assess customer purchasing behaviors and evaluate the performance of trial stores with a new layout.
+The findings provide insights into customer preferences and determine whether the trial was successful, along with a recommendation for the client.

 ### Task 1: Data Preparation and Customer Analytics
+Files:
-Files: QVI_task1.ipynb, reads QVI_purchase_behaviour.csv and QVI_transaction_data.xlsx
+QVI_task1.ipynb: Reads QVI_purchase_behaviour.csv and QVI_transaction_data.xlsx
+Data Cleaning:
-- Data cleaning: changed the date from integer format to datetime data type, removed salsas and outliers
+- Converted date from integer format to datetime data type
+- Removed salsas and outliers
+- Analysis of Customer Purchase Behaviors:

-- Analysed purchase behaviours of different customers (total sales, grouped by:
+Examined total sales, grouped by:
-  - LIFESTAGE: customer attribute that identifies whether a customer has a family or not and what point in life they are at
+- LIFESTAGE: Categorizes customers based on family status and life stage
-  - MEMBER_TYPE: customer segmentation used to differentiate shoppers by the price point of products they buy and the types of products they buy.
-It is used to identify whether customers may spend more for quality or brand or whether they will purchase the cheapest options.
+- MEMBER_TYPE: Segments shoppers based on product price points and purchasing preferences, identifying whether they prioritize quality/brand or opt for the cheapest options
+-
+Deep Dive:
-- A deeper dive into the Mainstream Young Singles/Couples segment to determine their preferences (chip brand and packet size) over other segments
+Focused on the Mainstream Young Singles/Couples segment to analyze their preferences in chip brand and packet size compared to other customer segments.

 Insights:
-- The three highest contributing segments to total sales are: 1.
-Budget older families, 2.
-Mainstream young singles/couples, 3.
-Mainstream retirees
+- The three highest-contributing segments to total sales are:
+1.Budget Older Families
+2.Mainstream Young Singles/Couples
+3.Mainstream Retirees
-- Older families have largest avg no of packets purchased per customer, while the mainstream young singles/couples have the largest population
+-Older Families purchase the highest average number of chip packets per customer, while Mainstream Young Singles/Couples make up the largest customer population.
-- Across most segments, Kettles chips and 175g packets are the most purchased
+-Across most segments, Kettle Chips and 175g packets are the most frequently purchased.
-- Minstream young singles/couple are 28% more likely to purchase Tyrells chips than other segments, and 32% more likely to purchase 270g chip packets which are Twisties chips
+-Mainstream Young Singles/Couples are 28% more likely to buy Tyrrells Chips than other segments and 32% more likely to purchase 270g chip packets, which are Twisties Chips.

 ### Task 2: Experimentation and Uplift Testing
 Files: QVI_task2.ipynb, reads QVI_data.csv